 What skills do you need?

 Thinking is a great skill for design.
-The willingness to research widely, try things, look for help and use critical and creative thinking to propose creative solutions to a problem are all necessary skills.
+A willingness to research widely, try things, seek out help and use critical and creative thinking to propose creative solutions to a problem are all necessary skills.

 What skills do you develop?

-Others skills include planning and time management, critical and creative thinking, designing by using sketches or digital tools, the ability to choose appropriate materials, processes and tools and use them safely, and file management and general organisational skills.
+Other skills you will develop in this subject include planning and time management, critical and creative thinking, designing by using sketches or design tools, the ability to choose appropriate materials, processes and tools and use them safely, and file management and general organisation skills.